TheDeepLogic/Applesoft-BASIC-Interpreter/readme_ai.md

 ## Notes for AI Models
 - This interpreter is Applesoft-compatible but not 100% feature-complete; advanced features (machine language, disk I/O) are not supported.
+- `USR(N)` is recognized but stubbed to return `0`; programs that probe USR will not error but should not rely on machine-language routines.
 - Graphic demos may run at reduced speed in headless mode; use `--delay` to adjust statement execution rate.
 - HGR artifact color simulation (NTSC mode) is on by default; disable with `--no-artifact` if needed.
 - Always check interpreter output for `SYNTAX ERROR` or `RUNTIME ERROR` messages; they include line number and detail.